-Daniel offers a full private client service covering every aspect of immigration, probate and family law.
-He advises high-net-worth individuals and companies on a variety of immigration issues and has extensive experience of assisting persons of independent means with their relocation to the Cayman Islands, where he has lived since 2013.
-Daniel handles every type of immigration matter including applications for permanent residence, naturalisation and registration as a British citizen, the right to be Caymanian (Cayman Status) and all related appeals.
+Daniel offers a full private client service covering every aspect of immigration, residency, trusts and wealth structuring, estate planning, probate and family law.
+He advises high-net-worth individuals and companies on a variety of immigration issues and has extensive experience of assisting persons of independent means, families and businesses with relocation to the Cayman Islands, where he has lived since 2013.
+Daniel handles every type of immigration matter including applications for long term and permanent residence, Cayman Islands and British citizenship, the right to be Caymanian (Cayman Status) and all related appeals.

-He trained as a solicitor at Lawrence Graham LLP in London where he gained experience in corporate, litigation, insurance & reinsurance, private client and real estate law.
+He trained as a solicitor at Lawrence Graham LLP in London where he gained experience in corporate, litigation, private client and real estate law.

 - Attorney at law - Cayman Islands